mjhaskell/cpp_tutorials/classes_basic/README.md

 # Object-Oriented Programming Intro
 Most companies who write production level code will probably want you to be familiar with object-oriented programming.
-Classes provide a way to organize your code in a way that is easy to read and organize your data so that it can only be accesses by the things that need to access it.
-Also, understanding classes will most likely make it easier to read and understand other people's code.
+Classes provide a way to organize your data so that it can only be accessed by things that need access, and in a way that is easy to read.
+Also, understanding classes will most likely make it easier for you to read and understand other people's code.
 Let's look at a familiar example:
 ```cpp
 std::vector<double> vec{0.1, 3, 2.9};
 vec.push_back(1.5);